 Luckily, Shalkham Electric showcased key ways to prevent adverse problems from forming or worsening, and it boils down to habits changes, mindfulness, and knowledge.
 It is also essential to understand that a licensed electrician should address some of these issues since some projects can be far too dangerous for someone without that level of expertise to handle.

 For some, a circuit breaker tripping is nothing out of the ordinary.
 They consider the use of a toaster tripping a circuit breaker every so often to be “normal,” and a simple flip of the breaker switch brings the toaster back online.
 However, breakers that trip frequently should immediately be suspected as anything but ordinary.
 This can mean that either too much power is being pulled over the wire or that there is a problem with the wiring in general, provoking emergency electrical services to be called.

 This issue is called an “arc fault” and is responsible for more than 28,000 home firings and hundreds of deaths every year in the US, and should not be taken lightly.

-According to respected Erie, PA 24-hour electricians, diversifying devices over multiple circuits is a must to prevent such an issue.
+According to respected electricians in Erie PA, diversifying devices over multiple circuits is a must to prevent such an issue.
 This means determining which outlets are on a given circuit is the first step.
 For example, if the toaster is the only unit on that breaker, then the wiring in the wall or the toaster itself is in question.
 This same scenario applies to light bulbs that keep burning out; assuming the bulb wattage is correct, there is likely an underlying electrical issue in-wall that needs addressing.
 Are the wires in the wall frayed?
 Is the outlet faulty?
 At this point, it is best to refrain from using anything on these circuits and call in a licensed electrician for assistance.